lordfeck/burnsrv_ts/README.md

 Util contains all utility scripts that will assist us with running experiments and any other future needs of this project.

-## util/burnsrv_setup
+### util/burnsrv_setup
-Scripts that will assist setting up an NGINX streaming server.
-See Readme there.
+Scripts that will assist setting up an NGINX streaming server. **See Readme there for details.**
 Also contains scripts to conduct the streaming and HTML sources.

+**Requirements**
+Requires the BASH shell, nginx, ffmpeg and libnginx-mod-rtmp to run.

 ### util/testcfg
 Configurable test suite scripts.
 Edit `testrun.config` to specify a test scenario.